1,000+ Opportunities

 ##### Agricultural Hydropower * ACRE3 Historical Projects **Colorado Department of Agriculture** **Colorado Department of Agriculture** Colorado Official State Web Portal Your feedback will be used to help improve Google Translate

-Based on current listing details, eligibility includes: Agricultural producers in Colorado.
+According to the current listing, eligibility includes: Agricultural producers in Colorado.
 This is a precursor to applying for implementation grants.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program